"It was a wonderful trip which we both thoroughly enjoyed. Thank you for organising it so well."...... Mrs M, Marlborough.

-Less than six hours away from the UK is one of the best birding spots in the world.
+Just six hours away from the UK is one of the best birding spots in the world.
 Hundreds of species can be seen, both on the coast and inland.
 Our itinerary lends itself to the possibility of joining the group for one week on the coast or the full two weeks, including the up river experience.

 The first seven nights are spent at the Karaiba Hotel.
 It has excellent facilities, a very good restaurant, swimming pool and superb gardens that run down to the sea.
 Moreover, more than one hundred species of bird have been recorded in the area!
 Short drives from here will take us to a range of habitats including marshes, mangrove forest, pools, rivers, tropical forest, coastal lagoons, beaches, farmland and savannah woodland.
 Those staying for the second week will travel up river in search of one of the most exquisite birds in the world, the Egyptian Plover.
 Few holiday-makers venture here and you will experience a quite different Gambia; this is true sub-Saharan Africa.

 The weather in the Gambia is very different to the weather back in the UK at this time of year.
 It is sure to be hot and rain is almost unknown in November.
 The country is well accustomed to tourism, especially along the coast where there is a good infrastructure.
 Besides the relatively short flight, there is no change in time zone.
 This adds to the ease of the trip as there is no adjustment to be made by your body-clock.
-We also offer direct flights from three UK airports.

 Being the start of the dry season, this is an excellent time for watching wildlife.
 Birds will be very active and vocal with many migrants passing through.
 Western Red Colobus and Callithrix Monkeys are common.
 There is a good chance of other mammals such as Hippopotamus, Gambian Epauletted Fruit Bat, Harnessed Antelope, Maxwellís Duiker, Sun Squirrel and Scrub Hare.
 We should see several species of reptile including Nile Crocodile and Monitor Lizard.
 As well as many different butterflies, there are such fascinating creatures as Mudskippers, Praying Mantises, Giant Millipedes and Fiddler Crabs.